A mobile food vehicle is a vehicle used to sell unpackaged food to the public, such as a food truck, coffee van, or food vending machine.

 All mobile food vehicles must meet the same food safety requirements as fixed food businesses, regardless of their size or how often they operate.
 This includes:

-If you plan to operate on land controlled by a local council (such as parks, roads, or public spaces), you must contact the relevant council beforehand to ensure you meet any local requirements or approvals.
+If you plan to operate on land controlled and/or owned by a local council (such as carparks, parks, roads, or public spaces), you must contact Councils Local Laws Department beforehand to ensure you meet any local requirements, approvals or conditions of operation.

 Under the Food Act 2006, mobile food businesses are permitted to operate across Queensland under a single licence issued by one local council.
 While this licence allows statewide operation, Mount Isa City Council, like all other Queensland councils, retains the authority to inspect mobile food vehicles operating within its area and take enforcement action if required.